Canadian Expeditionary Force

-The Canadian Expeditionary Force (CEF; French: Corps expéditionnaire canadien) was the expeditionary field force of Canada during the First World War.
-It was formed on August 15, 1914, following Britain’s declaration of war on the German Empire, with an initial strength of one infantry division.
+The Canadian Expeditionary Force (CEF; Corps expéditionnaire canadien) was the expeditionary field force of Canada during the First World War.
+It was formed on August 15, 1914, following Britain's declaration of war on the German Empire, with an initial strength of one infantry division.
 The division subsequently fought at Ypres on the Western Front, with a newly raised second division reinforcing the committed units to form the Canadian Corps.
 The CEF and corps was eventually expanded to four infantry divisions, which were all committed to the fighting in France and Belgium along the Western Front.
 A fifth division was partially raised in 1917, but was broken up in 1918 and used as reinforcements following heavy casualties.

 Personnel

 Recruitment

 Men lining up outside a recruitment tent in Toronto in 1914.

 The CEF was mostly volunteers; a bill allowing conscription was passed in August 1917, but not enforced until call-ups began in January 1918 (see Conscription Crisis of 1917); only 24,132 conscripts ended up being sent to France to take part in the final Hundred Days campaign.

 As a Dominion in the British Empire, Canada was automatically at war with Germany upon the British declaration.
 Popular support for the war was found mainly in English Canada, especially among those born in the United Kingdom who had recently emigrated.
-Of the first contingent trained at Valcartier in 1914, about two-thirds were men born in the United Kingdom.
-More Canadian-born recruits would join the ranks throughout the war, but at least half of CEF soldiers were still British-born at the war's end in 1918.
 Recruiting was difficult among the French-Canadian population, many of whom did not agree with Canada's participation in the war; one battalion, the 22nd, who came to be known as the 'Van Doos', was French-speaking ("Van Doos" is a caricatured Anglophone mispronunciation of the French for "22nd" - vingt-deuxième).